 “Concentrate feed is also a means of supplying key amino acids, vitamins, and minerals to complement forage,” says Emma Short.
 “This will help develop muscle tone.”

-“A source of quick-release energy such as oats can be added alongside a high-calorie fibre and high-specification balancer, to create extra sparkle,” says Katie Williams.
+“A source of quick-release energy such as oats can be added alongside a high-calorie fibre and high-specification balancer, to create extra sparkle if needed,” says Katie Williams.

 Workload: mainly does dressage, up to British Dressage medium, and 90cm showjumping and eventing as well.
 Ridden five days a week and competing a minimum of once a week.
 Turned out daily.